syedsaqib2457/php-hash/readme.md

 Use built-in API actions to automate deployment, monitoring and scaling for sensitive network infrastructure in containerless Linux environments without sacrificing performance, privacy or security.

-GhostCompute is a backend API framework for developing cloud applications as well as a standalone automation system for controlling cloud network infrastructure and cryptocurrency nodes from the same API.
+NodeCompute is a backend API framework for developing cloud applications as well as a standalone automation system for controlling cloud network infrastructure and cryptocurrency nodes from the same API.

 ### Make Clean API Requests to a Single Endpoint in JSON Format